Goal 14: Life Below Water

 |14.1.1||(a) Index of coastal eutrophication; and (b) plastic debris density|

-Coastal eutrophication occurs when coastal waters becomes enriched with nutrients, causing excessive growth of plants, algae and phytoplankton.
-Eutrophication is primarily a result of land-based nutrient flows from agricultural processes (fertilizer run off, livestock waste) and domestic wastewater discharge (sewage).
+Coastal eutrophication occurs when coastal waters become enriched with nutrients, causing excessive growth of plants, algae and phytoplankton.
+Eutrophication is primarily a result of land-based nutrient flows from agricultural processes (fertilizer runoff, livestock waste) and domestic wastewater discharge (sewage).

 Data on chlorophyll-a deviations show that impact levels are above the global baseline from 2000-2004 in all the Nordic countries, and significantly higher in Norway and Iceland.

 Data on beach litter is sparse for the Nordics, with Iceland having only one data point (2018) and Denmark being the only country with data after 2018.
 Still, based on available data it is difficult to identify any clear trend on this indicator for the Nordics.

 No OECD assessment of progress is presented, as new data on chlorophyll-a (for 2021) has been published after the OECD report.

 By 2020, sustainably manage and protect marine and coastal ecosystems to avoid significant adverse impacts, including by strengthening their resilience, and take action for their restoration in order to achieve healthy and productive oceans

 |14.2.1||Number of countries using ecosystem-based approaches to managing marine areas|

 No data is available to assess progress at the global or regional level.

 The latest UN data shows that Denmark and Finland have implemented ecosystem-based approaches to their marine areas.
 Sweden is progressing and is deemed to be at a plan adoption/designation stage.
 There is no data from the UN SDG Global Database indicating any progress in Iceland and Norway towards this target.
 Note that this target was set to be achieved by 2020.